Apex Legends devs forced into holiday work by Titanfall -linked hack

 In an attack that prevented users from starting a round of Apex Legends (but didn’t compromise user information), a group of hackers hijacked the game’s mass-messaging system and playlist feature to promote a niche cause: stopping hacking and Distributed Denial of Service (DDoS) attacks on Respawn's Titanfall and Titanfall 2.

-When logging in (or completing a match), players would be greeted by a banner stating “IMPORTANT MESSAGE” “visit and share savetitanfall.com”
+When logging in (or completing a match), players would be greeted by a banner stating “IMPORTANT MESSAGE" and "visit and share savetitanfall.com”.

 Upon clearing the message, Apex Legends players saw a similar message in a square box that normally indicates their chosen game mode.